kkotsche1/SMP-Binary-Image-Segmentation-Training/README.md

 ## This is how you should be formatting the file structure ##

-Code is included to augment the images by adding this such as rotation etc. which are then saved in the Train_Augment folder
+Code is included to augment the images by adding this such as rotation etc. which are then saved in the Train_Augment folder</br>

-Images should be in .jpg format
+Images should be in .jpg format</br>
 </br>
 /content/Train</br>
 /content/Train/Images</br>